18 Tips for a Plastic-free (ish) Kitchen on a Budget

 The three options are:

-3. Recycled kitchen roll - if you’re not ready for reusable kitchen roll, you can get it made from 100% recycled paper.
-This prevents deforestation and is usually wrapped in paper.
+If you’re not ready for reusable kitchen roll, you can get paper towels made from 100% recycled paper.
+This prevents deforestation and is usually wrapped in paper (although some supermarket brands still use plastic packaging).

 how to make homemade kitchen roll - image of a basket of cloths